Wind-River/meta-secure-core/README.md

 This layer should be added to the bblayers.conf file.
 To enable certain feature provided by this layer, add the feature to the local.conf file.

-A reference implementation based on this layer is [available](https://github.com/jiazhang0/SecureCore).

 #### Legal Notices
 All product names, logos, and brands are property of their respective owners.
 All company, product and service names used in this software are for identification